RichGod93/ADUN-SOCIAL-OPEN-SOURCE/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 This project is an improvement of something I worked on for my final year project in college.
+A social network for the students of Admiralty University of Nigeria.

 ## Goals